pittyh6/freeCodeCamp-responsive_web_design-3-12Mths-WebDevStudy-2022-2023/learnedCSS.md

         * visited
         * last-of-type
     * width of unset. -> This will remove the earlier rule which set all the input elements to width: 100%.
+    * attribute selector -> selects an element based on the given attribute value
+        * input[name="password"]